-Stanzas Café: Located just inside the main lobby entrance of the hospital, Stanzas offers families and visitors an ideal spot for coffee, a snack or lunch.
-Espresso, bistro-style sandwiches, salads, special dishes prepared to order and delicious desserts are all served in a relaxing atmosphere with a cozy fireplace.
+Stanzas Café: Located inside the north lobby entrance of the hospital, Stanzas offers families and visitors an ideal spot for coffee, a snack or lunch.
+Prepared-to-order espresso, bistro-style sandwiches, salads, special dishes and delicious desserts are all served in a relaxing atmosphere with a cozy fireplace.
 Stanzas is open Monday through Friday, and hours change seasonally.
 Closed weekends and holidays.

-The Atrium Café: Located in the lower level of the main hospital, the Atrium features a wide array of made-to-order deli sandwiches, organic salads, stockpot soups, home-style entrees, healthy snacks and desserts.
+The Atrium Café: Located in the lower level of the main hospital, the Atrium features a wide array of made-to-order deli sandwiches, organic salads, soups, home-style entrees, healthy snacks and desserts.
 The Atrium is open daily, 6 a.m. to 7:30 p.m.